How We Use Your Information

 Reach Out to You

 Sometimes we’ll get in touch with you to give you a sneak peek of new features we’re releasing, promotions, and other things like that.
 For example, we sent out a Chat to many Snapchatters to let them know that Group Video Chat was released.
-We mainly do this in the app, but sometimes we’ll send you an email if it’s really important.
+We mainly do this in the app, but sometimes we’ll send you an email or text message if it’s really important.
 For example, when you request a copy of your data or reset your password.
 We also use your information to get back to you when you’ve reached out to our Support team.
-We definitely don’t like spam ourselves, so we try to keep emails to a minimum.
+We definitely don’t like spam ourselves, so we try to limit the emails and messages we send.

 Enforce Our Terms & Policies

 The last category is legal.
 This usually is the most boring category, but it’s an important one!
 In some cases, we use your information for legal purposes.
-For example, when unlawful content is posted on Snapchat or another one of our services, we may need to enforce our terms of services and other policies.
-In some cases, we may also share information to cooperate with law enforcement requests.
+For example, when unlawful content is posted on Snapchat or another one of our services, we may need to enforce our Terms of Service and other policies.
+In some cases, we may also use or share your information to cooperate with law enforcement requests or comply with our legal obligations.
 Check out our Transparency Report to learn more.